 There is a reasonable range for everything in this industry and operators outside that range in either direction are telling you something.

 Airport transfers.
 Sedan to DCA from $94, IAD from $138, BWI from $155.
 JFK from $160, LGA from $125.
-All flat-rate, all-inclusive.
+All flat-rate, all-inclusive, with flight tracking and meet-and-greet included — see our airport transfer service for the full breakdown.
 Under those numbers you are being set up for hidden fees.
 Far above them you are being overcharged or paying for overhead you do not need.

 Hourly charter.
 Sedans start around $85 per hour, SUVs around $105, Sprinters around $185, with minimums that vary by event type.
 Wedding work often carries a 4-hour minimum.
 Corporate as-directed work is typically 3-hour minimum.